tradecloud/tradecloud-docs-api-v2/checklist.md

 #### Webhook **Basic** or **Bearer Token** authentication?

-When using webhooks, Do you want to use Basic Authentication or Bearer Tokens for your webhooks?
+When using webhooks, do you want to use Basic Authentication or Bearer Tokens for your webhooks?

 #### Ip source filtering?

 When using webhooks, you might consider to add ip source filtering to your firewall as additional security, as a webhook does not use MFA or SSO.
-You may find the Tradecloud ip adresses here:
+You may find the Tradecloud egress ip addresses here:

 {% page-ref page="api/environments.md#source-ip-addresses" %}

 ### Are you **forward compatible**?

-Your integration must be compatibility, especially following the forward compatibility rules:
+Your integration must follow the forward compatibility rules:

 {% page-ref page="api/compatibility.md" %}